ziejd2/BNW/README.md

 This contains the code for the Bayesian Network Webserver (BNW).

-The original BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.
+The main BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.

 The current development version of BNW is compbio.uthsc.edu/BNW_1.21.
 I added cross-validation/test set predictions in the development version as well as a couple of usability features.

-There are a couple of files here that provide descriptions of the BNW code.
+There are a couple of files in the info_files directory that provide descriptions of the BNW code and other information.

--BNW_file_overview.txt lists the files that are needed to run BNW and gives a brief description of the purpose of each file.

--BNW_data_flow.txt goes through a typical session of BNW describing the order in which codes and scripts are used, as well as when output files are written and the output file format.

 There are four branches.
 1) master: This is currently compbio.uthsc.edu/BNW_1.21 on the BNW server.